-Style is like another main character on the show.
+Style is another main character on the show.
 For some characters, style gives them more power, like Don.
 With Peggy you can see a real transformation over the years.
 The first year she wore Peter Pan collars and frumpy dresses, but as she moved up the career ladder she started to dress more seriously and stylishly.
 This was Joan’s advice to Peggy when Peggy asked her how to be considered an equal among the men.
 Peggy was dressing like a little girl and she needed to dress like a woman.

-7. Don’t sleep with your boss or (creepy) co-worker.
+7. Don’t sleep with your boss or (creepy) coworker.

 Okay, for most of the women on the show (Joan, Megan, and Peggy) this is a what-not-to-do lesson.
 No one seems to be able to keep their clothes on in advertising!
 Especially during this time, when offices doubled as bedrooms and bars.

 Before you actually date anyone in the workplace you need to understand that, more likely than not, it will end badly.
-You need to be able to continue working as if there is no change in your personal life, and you need to not be affected by seeing your ex at work.
+You need to be able to continue working as if there’s no change in your personal life, and you need to not be affected by seeing your ex at work.
 For Peggy, she ended up secretly pregnant by married man Pete Campbell at work.
 For Joan and Sterling, Joan was left feeling like the mistress and ended up unhappy.

 8. Do pursue your passion.

-After going from secretary to wife of the boss, Megan realized she was being treated very differently than her co-workers.
+After going from secretary to wife of the boss, Megan realized she was being treated very differently than her coworkers.
 So instead of just letting it go, she quit and decided to turn to her passion, acting.

-9. Do beat your enemy at their own game
+9. Do beat your enemy at their own game.